 Arrange for help at home after returning from the hospital.

-The doctor will make a long incision to view the joint.
+A long incision will be made to view the joint.
 The joint will be secured.
-There are many ways to secure the two bones together so that they no longer move in relation to one another.
+There are many ways to secure the 2 bones together so that they no longer move in relation to one another.
 Long screws, screws and steel plates, long steel rods, or bone grafts have all been used.

 You will have a tight bandage strapped around your thigh to shut off circulation during surgery.
 This will not harm your leg.

 Your lower leg will be in a rigid cast and be elevated after surgery.
-You will be offered pain medicine.
+You will be offered pain medication.

 You may be able to go home in 2-4 days if you do not have any complications.